gngrwzrd/UIImageLoader/readme.md

 In UIImageDiskCache, all images are loaded off disk with UIImage.imageWithContentsOfFileURL:.
 In most cases this is preferred behavior.
 For most iOS apps this is probably better.
 As you load / unload views the images you use get deallocated immediately.
 If you're only displaying unique images, or even using an image only a couple times, then this is prefferred.

-If however you have an image that is going to be used a lot, you can cache the image in memory with:
+If however you have an image that is going to be used a lot, you can cache the image in memory with either of these:

 ````
 [myCache.memoryCache cacheImage:myImage forURL:url];